lightningRalf/mindpilot-mcp/README.md

 - **Port**: The server defaults to port 4000 but can be configured using the `--port` command line switch.
 - **Data Path**: By default, diagrams are saved to `~/.mindpilot/data/`.
 You can specify a custom location using the `--data-path` command line switch.

+## Multi-Client Support

+Mindpilot intelligently handles multiple AI assistants running simultaneously.
+When you have multiple Claude Desktop windows or IDE instances open:

+- The first assistant to use Mindpilot starts a shared web server
+- Additional assistants automatically connect to the existing server
+- All assistants share the same diagram history and web interface
+- The server automatically shuts down a minute after the last assistant disconnects

+This means you can work with multiple AI assistants at once without port conflicts, and they'll all contribute to the same collection of diagrams.

 ## Anonymous Usage Tracking

 Mindpilot MCP collects anonymous usage data to help us understand how the product is being used and improve the user experience.